damenturnbull/javascript-walking-dead/README.md

 ## Setup

-Use nodejs for easy command line logging to understand concepts.
+Use nodejs for easy command line logging to understand concepts eg.

 ###
-    $ gem install node
+    $ node prototypes